 At that time Mecca residents, led by Abdul Muttalib could not do anything to stop Abraha.
 There was no choice but to surrender and give up.

-Some time before the arrival of Abrahaโ€™s army, Abdul Muttalib instructed his people to shelter and evacuate immediately behind the hill near Mecca.
+Sometime before the arrival of Abrahaโ€™s army, Abdul Muttalib instructed his people to shelter and evacuate immediately behind the hill near Mecca.

 Abraha was convinced that he will be able to destroy the Kaaba very easily.
 But what happens next?
 God’s help arrived according to the Koran.
 These birds threw many, many stones of baked clay at the elephants and the people, which led to their defeat and destruction before they manage to knock down Kaaba.